How to find design inspiration in the real world

 Need help finding real world design inspiration?
 4 steps to get inspired

-So your business has an empty shop window to fill, a trade show exhibit to build, or a product launch party to plan…how do you create a physical environment that gets your customers attention?
+So your business has an empty shop window to fill, a banner ad to create, a trade show exhibit to build, Instagram Post to get out or a product launch party to plan…how do you create a physical environment or digital imagery that gets your customers attention?
 With solid set design skills, of course.

 Set Design: How to Get Inspired

 Designing sets for theater productions requires a lot of creativity and thought.
 Each project starts with an inspiration session that can last weeks before the actual set is drawn and construction begins.
 Many of the techniques used in set design can be applied to making a business space stand out.
 Whether you are designing a storefront window, planning an over the top party, creating a trade show must-see booth, or simply creating a unique space for your customers to enjoy your products, these tips can help you and your business stand out.